wavefrontHQ/docs/pages/doc/event_timespan.md

 <td markdown="span"> startTime</td>
 <td>Time when the new event starts.
 <ul>
-<li>For a fixed start time, specify a number of epoch seconds.</li>
+<li>For a fixed start time, specify a number of epoch seconds or milliseconds.</li>
 <li>For a start time that is relative to the current time, use a time phrase such as <strong>"5 minutes ago"</strong> or <strong>".5 hour ago"</strong>.</li>
 </ul>
+<p>You can pass in the time in seconds or milliseconds.</p>
 </td>
 </tr>